How to Know What Positions and Jobs Are Needed

 Do not be discouraged if your organization does not have a formal, written strategic or business plan (although if you don’t, you should aim to do written plans soon) It’s very likely that much of the information, that would be in those plans, is already in the minds of the leaders in the organization.
 In that case, use that information to begin to draft a staffing plan.

 The process is usually in the following order.
 (The extent to which the steps are done depends on how many resources the organization has for extensive, formal planning.
 For example, large, well-established organizations would integrate other activities than those listed below, such as analysis of demographic trends, forecasts of retirements of current personnel, and succession planning.)
 The following steps are to help the reader begin to think strategically about staffing needs.

 1. The strategic plan specifies strategic goals and strategies or objectives to achieve each goal.
 (Smaller organizations often do not include strategies, and focus instead on objectives for each goal.)

-2. The strategic plan produces an action plan (or operational plan) that specifies actions or tasks must be done in order to implement each strategy and/or achieve each objective.
-Ideally, the action plan list the resources needed to address the strategy or objective.
-These resources include, for example, funding, facilities and expertise (people).
+2. The strategic plan produces an action plan (or operational plan) that specifies actions or tasks that must be done in order to implement each strategy and/or achieve each objective.
+Ideally, the action plan lists the resources needed to address the strategy or objective.
+These resources include, for example, funding, facilities, and expertise (people).